 James McKean arrives in Chiang Mai

 James W McKean was born in Iowa, USA, on 10th March 1860.
 He studied medicine at Bellevue Hospital Medical College, graduating in 1882.
-With his wife Laura Bell, he arrived in Chiang Mai in 1889, a city which was then home to around 20,000 people.
-Here they joined an American medical missionary who had arrived in the region earlier, Rev McGilvary and his Siamese assistant Chantah Indravude.
+With his wife Laura Bell, he arrived in Chiang Mai in 1889, a city that was then home to around 20,000 people.
+Here they joined an American medical missionary who had arrived in the region earlier, Rev McGilvary, and his Siamese assistant Chantah Indravude.
 Together they ran a dispensary, which was later to become known as the “ American Hospital”.
-Dr McKean became superintendent of the Hospital in 1901.
+Dr. McKean became superintendent of the Hospital in 1901.

 Foundations of Chiang Mai Leprosarium